-Juliana Nalerio is a poet, scholar, and professor.
+Juliana Nalerio is a professor, translator, and poet.

-Her essays, autofiction, and book reviews have appeared in Miscelánea, Catalan Review, Remezcla, The New Americanist, Camino Real, and El Punt Avui, among others.
+Juliana Nalerio researches the intersectionality of race, class, gender & sexuality in modernity in the transnational Caribbean, Americas, and Spain.
+Her essays, autofiction, and book reviews have appeared in Miscelánea, the Catalan Review, Remezcla, The New Americanist, Camino Real, and El Punt Avui in English, Spanish, and Catalan.

 Juliana is a product of public arts schools in Florida as a Florida Bright Futures Student.